hantsy/jakartaee11-sandbox/docs/jpa.md

 ### Jakarta EE Example Project

 The Jakarta EE example is available at: https://github.com/hantsy/jakartaee11-sandbox/tree/master/persistence.
-This project is designed to run on Jakarta EE application servers such as GlassFish 8.x or WildFly 37+.
+This sample project demonstrates the integration of Jakarta Persistence 3.2 and CDI in a Jakarta EE environment, and it is designed to run on Jakarta EE application servers such as GlassFish 8.x or WildFly 37+.

-Tests are written using the Arquillian framework.

-> [!NOTE]
-> For more information about Arquillian, visit https://www.arquillian.org.

 In this project, you do not need to add an extra persistence provider dependency.
-Jakarta EE containers provide it automatically at runtime.
+Jakarta EE application servers provide it automatically at runtime.

 Here we configured EclipseLink to generate static metamodel classes: